codecaptain10/git-testing-repository/README.md

 		5) Push changes to remote repository from user A (user A)
 		6) Send Pull Request with changes to user B (user A)
 		7) User B can decide what he will doing with these changes

+<h4> Update 11.08.2021: 'git pull' and 'git fetch'

+	- 'git pull'
+		- Download data from the remote repository to your local repository
+		- And immediately apply the changes to your code
+	- 'git fetch'
+		- Updates the state of your local repository but only in terms of meta data
+		- i.e. it does not modify your code and does not apply changes to your workspace